WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 Launching an integration project between your WMS solution and your TMS software can seem daunting, and that's understandable.
 However, a structured approach, broken down into clear phases , is the best guarantee of success.
 After all, it's as much a technology project as it is a change management project.

-Before talking technology, talk strategy.
+Before talking about technology, talk about strategy.

 Ask yourself the right questions: What is our main source of pain today?
 Delivery delays?
 Excessive shipping costs?
-The time spent by customer service tracking down packages?
+The time spent by customer service tracking packages?

 Actionable Checklist – Phase 1: Audit & Objectives